-A few weeks ago, I was on a mission to find a professional that could design an official logo for The Novice.
+A few weeks ago, I was on a mission to find a professional that could design an official logo for Ghostwriter.Ink.
 I had created my previous logo and, although it served its purpose for a time, I wanted something that was more of a representation of this site as well as the writing services I offer.
-In addition, I wanted to explore the graphic design side of Fiverr.
+In addition, I wanted to explore the graphic design sector of Fiverr.

 Logo Design is a very large niche on Fiverr, and I knew that with a little bit of research I could find the perfect person for the job.
-I’ve only experienced the platform as a seller.
-It was very interesting and eye opening to finally experience Fiverr as a buyer.
+I’ve only experienced the platform as a seller, and it was very interesting and eye opening to finally experience Fiverr as a buyer.

 To locate the perfect freelance logo designer, I searched “logo design” in the search bar and sorted through the first few pages of creators.
 One of the first things I noticed was the wide variety of logo styles there were to choose from.
 Right away, I was drawn to logo styles that appeared handcrafted and water colored.

-It didn’t take long for me to pinpoint the right Logo Designer for my needs.
-Strawberrique has an impressive portfolio for her Logo Design gig!
-She was quick to reply to any questions I had about her services.
+It didn’t take long for me to pinpoint the right Logo Designer for my project.
+Strawberrique has an impressive portfolio for her Logo Design gig and, with 1,000+ positive reviews, I was excited to work with her!
+She was also quick to reply to any questions I had about her services.
 These qualities, and many more, impressed me throughout the whole process of her designing my new logo.